 Any officer of the water board may, without warrant, arrest any person found committing an offence against this Act or any by-law thereunder, if the offender refuses to give his name and address.

-154. Recovery of penalties and forfeitures
+154. Proceedings for an offence

 (1) Proceedings for an offence against this Act may be taken by the water board or an officer or servant of the water board.

 [(2) deleted]